 The program does not fund or hire coaches.
 Therefore, coaching and instruction services vary from club to club.
 Most coaches volunteer their time.
 If a club has fundraised funds, they club may decide to hire and pay a qualified individual to serve as a coach/instructor.
 With a wealth of athletic talent in the community, clubs have been coached by world champion athletes, and former varsity coaches.

 You’ll find club members playing in many places on campus.
-The Clubhouse, located at Erb Memorial Union (EMU South) serves as the primary center of club operations.
+The Club Sports office is located in the Erb Memorial Union in room 007.

-Club officers visit the Clubhouse for support with:
+Club officers and members visit the office for support with:

 Special event planning